Research and analysis

 • A(H5N8) (since 2016)

-Human infections with AIV are usually the result of close, prolonged and unprotected (for example absence of PPE) contact with infected birds or environments contaminated by an infected bird’s saliva, mucous or faeces.
-Although people have been infected with AIV, subsequent human-to-human transmission is very rarely observed (see (43)).
+Human infections with AIV are usually the result of close, prolonged and unprotected (for example, absence of PPE) contact with infected animals or their contaminated environments.
+Although people have been infected with AIV, subsequent human-to-human transmission is very rarely observed (see (54)).

 There is a paucity of evidence on the susceptibility of humans to AIV’s infecting seals.